OpenSats/website/docs/projects/nostr.md

 donations from individuals and organizations.

-The fund is used to support projects that make Nostr more accessible, secure, and decentralized.
-It also helps to educate people about Nostr and its potential.
+The fund is used to support projects that make Nostr more accessible, secure, decentralized, and easy to use.
+It also helps to support projects that educate people about Nostr and its potential.

 If you want to help, you can donate sats or fiat currency to the fund [here](#top).